Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 What particles contain ApoB?

-Lipoproteins such as LDL, VLDL, IDL, and lipoprotein(a) all contain ApoB.
+LDL, VLDL, IDL, remnant particles, and lipoprotein(a) all contain ApoB.

 How is ApoB measured?